top of page

 Modifications:

-The original neck had been re-fretted several times due to hard playing style with Dunlop 6100 Jumbo or similar size.
-So many times that it was deemed unable to be re-fretted in the end and was put away.
-This was around 1989 or 1990.
-Then René Martinez fitted the neck from his "Red" that would be destroyed in July 9th 1990 at Garden State Art Center after some stage props fell over the guitar.
+• The original neck had been re-fretted several times due to his aggressive playing style with Dunlop 6100 Jumbo or similar size.
+After several fret changes, it, Around 1989-1990, the Rosewood board was too damaged to be re-fretted and was retired.
+René Martinez swapped it for the neck from his "Red".
+This neck would be destroyed in July 9th, 1990 at Garden State Art Center after some stage props fell over the guitar.

-Martinez ordered a new neck right away.
-The third one.
+Martinez then ordered a new neck right away from Fender.
+This would be the third neck.

-The new 'SRV' curved font decal it has on today got installed in-house at NBC Studio by the prop-department before he went on the Jay Leno Show.
+• before he went on the Jay Leno Show in July 1990, The new 'SRV' curved font decal it has on today got installed in-house at NBC Studio by the prop-department who could print any logo on the fly,

-Martinez plan was to restore the original neck to functional state, but never got around to do it in time.
+• Martinez plan was to restore the original neck to functional state by installing a new Rosewood board, but never got around to do it in time.
 However, after Stevie's passing, he mounted on the original neck anyway and handed the guitar to Stevie's brother, Jimmy Vaughan.
 The guitar has been in Jimmy's custody ever since.

 The Pickups of Number One: